Clearing the Shopware Cache

 chown -R deployer:deployer /var/www/path/to/shopware/var/cache

-Verification on app server after the fix
+Verification on the App Server after the fix

 ls -l /var/www/path/to/shopware/var/cache